 Using dates to sweeten baking is healthier than using cane or beet sugar.
 Fresh dates will make cakes lighter than those made with dried dates, and will help them keep moist.
 They easily form a purée, and blend with other ingredients to make stuffings and pastes, and provide body and stickiness to help ingredients stick together in ‘raw’ baking.
 Their sweetness can be cut with citrus fruit or other tangy ingredients like tamarind.
 Creamy mixtures such as cream, yoghurt and cream cheese mute their sweetness.

 Fresh dates have a long shelf life of up to 6 months providing they are kept covered and refrigerated.
 They also freeze very well because of their high sugar content.
-Dried dates will keep for years.
+Dried dates will keep for years, although they will dry out and become hard.

 Apart from eating fresh dates as a snack, they can be halved and stuffed, chopped or puréed.
 Although we favour them in baking or sweet dishes, they are used in savoury dishes throughout North Africa and the Middle East.
 I adore this salad here of dates, eggplant, preserved lemon and cumin.
 Weird it may sound, but it is nothing short of sensational.